|CNY Hiking HOME PAGE||Appalachian Trail||AT - Sunfish Pond||AT - Kittatinny Ridge|

 Appalachian Trail GPS Tracks in New Jersey

 Get the complete GPS Tracks for the AT in New Jersey for ONLY $1.97!
 This .gpx file includes waypoints for all trail shelters along the trail in NJ and many of the official AT parking areas.
 Use the BUY NOW button below and we'll send you the file via e-mail!
+You will need a gpx compatible program to open the file.
 Happy Hiking!

 Miles from Springer Mtn Elevation Key points along the Appalachian Trail in New Jersey 1289.5 350 feet Delaware River Bridge, Pennsylvania/New Jersey State Line 1290.5 350 feet Delaware Water Gap National Recreational Area Visitors Center 1292.5 950 feet Holly Springs Trail 1294.1 1300 feet Backpacker Campsite 1295.4 1382 feet Sunfish Pond 1295.5 1400 feet Spring 1297.2 1450 feet Herbert Hiller plaque 1299.8 1150 feet Camp Road, Mohican Outdoor Center 1302.2 1565 feet Catfish Fire Tower 1302.8 1260 feet Rattlesnake Spring 1303.2 1350 feet County Route 602 1307.1 1350 feet Blue Mountain Lakes Road 1309.1 1360 feet Crater Lake 1311.9 1492 feet Rattlesnake Mountain 1314.1 1110 feet Brink Road Shelter 1317.7 935 feet US 206, Culvers Gap (Branchville, NJ 07826) 1318.0 970 feet Sunrise Mountain Road 1319.6 1550 feet Culver Fire Tower 1320.7 1320 feet Gren Anderson Shelter 1323.1 1653 feet Sunrise Mountain, Sunrise Mountain Day Use Shelter 1326.5 1425 feet Mashipacong Shelter 1326.7 1320 feet Deckertown Turnpike 1329.4 1345 feet Rutherford Shelter 1332.0 1500 feet NJ 23, High Point State Park Headquarters 1333.7 1280 feet High Point Shelter 1335.0 1100 feet County Route 519 1335.8 1000 feet Courtwright Road 1337.0 900 feet Ferguson Road 1337.6 740 feet Gemmer Road 1338.5 710 feet Stream 1338.6 610 feet Goodrich Road 1339.1 600 feet Goldsmith Road 1339.9 610 feet Unionville Road 1340.8 590 feet Lott Road (Unionville, NY 10988) 1341.8 420 feet NJ 284 1342.3 400 feet Oil City Road 1343.3 410 feet Wallkill River 1345.6 440 feet Liberty Corners Road 1346.1 840 feet Pochuck Mountain Shelter 1347.6 985 feet Pochuck Mountain 1348.8 720 feet County Route 565 1350.3 440 feet County Route 517 (Glenwood, NJ 07418) 1351.0 410 feet Pochuck Creek Suspension Bridge 1351.7 410 feet Canal Road 1352.6 450 feet NJ 94 (Vernon, NJ 07462) 1354.0 1340 feet Wawayanda Mountain 1355.7 1140 feet Barrett Road 1356.8 1060 feet Iron Mountain Road Bridge 1357.4 1150 feet Wawayanda Road 1357.6 1200 feet Wawayanda Shelter 1358.1 1140 feet Warwick Turnpike 1359.5 1080 feet Brady Road 1360.6 1085 feet Long House Creek 1361.7 1385 feet State Line Trail, New Jersey-New York State Line